curl/everything-curl/internals/timeouts.md

 expired.

-There is no other special action or activity happening when a timeout expires than that the perform function will be called.
+There is no other special action or activity happening when a timeout expires than that the perform function is called.
 Each state or internal function needs to know what times or states to check for and act accordingly when called (again).